cw-wan/X-INF554-DataChallenge-GWG/README.md

 Members: Chenwei WAN, Xianjin GONG, Mengfei GAO

+## Before starting

+Install required packages in `/requirements.txt`.
+We recommend to use PyTorch with Cuda.

 ## How to run interactive dialogue graph visualization

 Make sure the raw data is placed under `/data`